 Advanced tip: Once you’ve chosen a colour for your boxes right click and choose Format Shape, choose Shape Fill.
 You’ll see a scale, this will adjust the transparency of your object – drag the slider to 25%.
 This will make the edges of your boxes seem less harsh.

 Confused illustration and different styles really can make your corporate presentation look like your child’s IT project.
 BAN CLIP ART.
 In fact make it illegal.
 Instead find yourself some nice icons.
 You can find them on stock image websites, or if you’re feeling adventurous you can try making your own with PowerPoint shapes.
+Read this blog post if you want to find out how to create your own custom set.

 By choosing a set of icons you can create a visual language to help understanding, but you’ll be using a coherent style (and it will look like it’s been through a design agency).